baobao/ParallelCoroutine/README.md

 ## Using UPM

-You can add `https://github.com/baobao/ParallelCoroutine.git` to Package Manager, or add `"info.shibuya24.parallelcoroutine":"https://github.com/baobao/ParallelCoroutine.git"` to `Packages/manifest.json`.
+You can add `https://github.com/baobao/ParallelCoroutine.git` to Package Manager.

+or

+Add `"info.shibuya24.parallelcoroutine":"https://github.com/baobao/ParallelCoroutine.git"`
+to Packages/manifest.json.

 ## License